 Just What is Freemasonry?

 Formed by a guild of skilled stonemasons and cathedral builders, its origins date back to medieval Britain.
 In 1738, the colony of Canada’s first Masonic lodge was formed in Nova Scotia.
 Various lodges began throughout Upper and Lower Canada.
-In 1855, to separate themselves from the masons in England, the Grand Lodge of Canada was formed.
+In 1855, the Grand Lodge of Canada was formed to separate themselves from the masons in England.
 In 1887, their name was changed to the Grand Lodge of Ancient and Accepted Masons of Canada in the Province of Ontario.

-The oldest and largest fraternal organization in the world, freemasonry’s purpose was to help each other become better people.
-The founding principles of the mysterious and secretive organization include brotherly love, charity and truth, which is applied in their members’ daily lives.
+The world’s oldest and largest fraternal organization, freemasonry’s purpose was to help each other become better people.
+The founding principles of the mysterious and secretive organization include brotherly love, charity and truth, which are applied in their members’ daily lives.
 A few notable Freemasons include J Ross Robertson (founder of the Telegram), Joseph Brant, Wolfgang Amadeus Mozart, Sir John A MacDonald, George Washington and Winston Churchill.